Working on music since I was 15

 From Moose in Sweden, to the Holy Isle in Scotland; to the coffee shops in Amsterdam; to the street performers in London.
 Everything was wonderful.
 Except the fact that things kept going wrong.
 My band-mates made the decision to stay entirely amphibious for the whole tour.
 Blame it on Amsterdam.
 The big festival in Sweden got no business promotion, and nobody came.
 That’s a long way to drive to play for twenty people.

 Then I got robbed at Waverley Abbey, outside of London.
 Lost both guitars and all the money.
 As well as my passport.
 I was clearly not in the “gold zone”.
 After I finally got home; and believe me, with no money and no passport, the process to travel back home was tricky; I took some time off to think things through.

 Be that as it may, I had started researching the computer and internet marketing game.
 Proud to know that I had met some of the players.
 It was very interesting.
-But there were a lot of unknowns.
-There were also some very steep (but relatively short) learning curves involved.
+Although there were a lot of unknowns.
+There were also some very steep; (but relatively short) learning curves involved.
 So, while I was thinking, my agents booked another tour; this time to Germany.

 That was the business music tour when all hell broke loose

 Betsy was alone with the boys.
 Both of whom woke up one morning and decided to start acting like the teenagers they were.
 It was like fishing at the old pond; where the most dangerous thing you’d had to deal with was a catfish.
 Suddenly a fifty-foot alligator jumps in the boat.
 However, I was over 3,000 miles away.

 After that tour, I did some thinking.
 I either had to move to Europe and play music or do something else.
 Moving to Europe, at that time, just wasn’t going to work.
 After all, more importantly, it just didn’t feel right.
 Betsy and the boys also had strong opinions about that.